Seteco/Somorrostro/Monitoring-disks.md

 ### Queued I/O operations

 The number of currently queued I/O operations.
-For traditional disks that execute command one after another, one of them is being run by the disk and the rest are just waiting in a queue.
+For traditional disks that execute commands one after another, one of them is being run by the disk and the rest are just waiting in a queue.

 ### Backlog size (time in ms)